What is grief?

 Experts advise those grieving to realize they can't control the process and to prepare for varying stages of grief.
 Understanding why they're suffering can help, as can talking to others and trying to resolve issues that cause significant emotional pain, such as feeling guilty for a loved one's death.

 Mourning can last for months or years.
-Generally, pain is tempered as time passes and as the bereaved adapts to life without a loved one, to the news of a terminal diagnosis or to the notion that someone they love may die.
+Generally, pain is tempered as time passes and as the bereaved adapts to life without a loved one, to the news of a terminal diagnosis or to the realization that someone they love may die.

 If you're uncertain about whether your grieving process is normal, consult your health care professional.
-Outside help is sometimes helpful to people trying to recover and adjust to a death or diagnosis of a terminal illness.
+Outside help is sometimes beneficial to people trying to recover and adjust to a death or diagnosis of a terminal illness.